by Texas Homesteader ~

 - Plant spacing: 48 inches apart

-Watermelon Watering Requirement
+Watermelon Watering Requirements

 It’s said that garden watermelons grow best when given plenty of water.
 That makes sense – it is watermelon after all!